pivotal/docs-tap/app-live-view/install.md

     Verify that `STATUS` is `Reconcile succeeded`.

-## <a id='install-app-live-view-connector'></a> Install Application Live View Connector
+## <a id='install-alv-connector'></a> Install Application Live View connector

-To install Application Live View Connector:
+To install Application Live View connector:

 1. List version information for the package by running: